 Lock Outs: Residential

-If your room key has been lost or stolen, or is inoperable, the Office of Community Living will sign out a loaner key for short-term use during business hours.
+If your room key has been lost or stolen, or is inoperable, the Office of Residential Life will sign out a loaner key for short-term use during business hours.

 After normal business hours, if you lock yourself out of your room, call the Public Safety Office (X6112) and an officer will be dispatched to unlock the room or apartment after ID verification is made.
 After three lock-out calls, Public Safety will levy a fee of $25 for additional requests to unlock your residence hall room.